 Hours of service to clients will be based on the individual needs of the carer.
-The project is flexible and functions within The Department of Social Services Guidelines and National Respite for Carer guidelines.
+The project is flexible and functions within The Department of Health Guidelines.

-People will be requested to contribute to care assistance.
+People are requested to contribute to care assistance.
 Our fees for 1-on-1 assistance are $10 per hour (negotiable).
 Social bus trips are $15 per day.
 However no one will be discriminated against or refused service on the grounds that they can not contribute to the cost.

 Lesbian, gay, bisexual, transgender and intersex (LGBTI) people might be those with dementia and/or the carers of others with dementia – partners, friends or even birth family members, both LGBTI and not.
 As a LGBTI person with dementia or as a LGBTI carer for someone with dementia, you will face a lot of challenges along your journey.

-The link below is to an 8 page booklet from Alzheimer's Australia, that provides some guidance for you on that journey.
+LGBTI and Dementia, a 24 page booklet from Dementia Australia, provides some guidance for you on that journey.
 Many of these challenges will be the same as those faced by all people in this situation.
-However, as an LGBTI carer or LGBTI person with dementia, you may also have particular concerns or issues.
+However, as an LGBTI care partner or LGBTI person with dementia, you may also have particular concerns or issues.
 Click on the image below to open and download the booklet: